Ownership made possible for everyone.

 How to apply:

-1. To qualify for the GHH Scholarship, you must apply for ownership at our Co-op, and make a minimum of two, $12 quarterly payments (or a single payment of $24).
+1. To qualify for the GHH Scholarship, you must apply for ownership at our Co-op, and make a minimum of one $12 payment.
 Ownership benefits start with the first $12 equity payment.

 2. Complete this form and return it to the Co-op.